behave/behave/docs/behave.rst

 .. option:: -t, --tags

     Only execute features or scenarios with tags matching TAG_EXPRESSION.
-    Pass "--tags-help" for more information.
+    Use :option:`--tags-help` option for more information.

 .. option:: -T, --no-timings